fedezocco/TMNbiometh-SciPy/README.md

 # A SciPy Implementation of a Seven-Compartment Bio-Methane TMN

 Source code of the paper:
 Zocco, F., Sopasakis, P., Haddad, W.M. and Smyth, B., 2022.
 Thermodynamical Material Networks for Modeling, Planning and Control of Circular Material Flows. arXiv preprint arXiv:2111.10693.
-The paper will be submitted in the next days.
+The paper will be submitted in the next few days.